Fishing in the Ocean

 The surf is characterized by various hazards related to the presence of waves – from water getting into your kayak while you’re launching or beaching, to capsizing, getting your fishing tackle sprayed with corrosive saltwater, losing fishing gear, and just getting soaked and uncomfortable during the rest of your trip.
 Strong waves can even pin your kayak in parallel to the shoreline, in a situation known as ‘broaching’, without you being able to either get to shore or go into the ocean.

 Launching any kayak in the ocean surf isn’t easy, and launching a kayak loaded with fishing gear and tackle is likely to be harder.
-However, launching a W fishing kayak is considerably easier, and it can be fun: You just get the kayak in the water and hop inside – as you can see in the demo movie below.
+However, launching a Wavewalk fishing kayak is considerably easier, and it can be fun: You just get the kayak in the water and hop inside.

-If the waves drive your kayak to a fixed position that’s parallel to the shoreline (a.k.a. ‘broaching’), and your kayak happens to be a regular one (I.E. sit-in or SOT), then you’re broached, and your best bet is to try to get out of your kayak without capsizing it, and depending on what your plans are, either drag it out to the beach, or drag it in the water so it would face the ocean.
-But if you’re lucky enough to be in a W kayak, you’re not broached, since you can slide to the front of the cockpit, thus lowering the bow and making the stern go up – The bow will act as a pivot while the waves hit the stern and make your kayak face the ocean again.
+If the waves drive your kayak to a fixed position that’s parallel to the shoreline (a.k.a. ‘broaching’), and your kayak happens to be a regular one (I.E. sit-in or SOT), you’re “broached”, and your best bet is to try to get out of your kayak without capsizing it, and depending on what your plans are, either drag it out to the beach, or drag it in the water so it would face the ocean.
+But if you’re lucky enough to be in a Wavewalk 700 kayak or S4 microskiff, you’re not effectively broached, since you can always slide to the front of the cockpit, thus lowering the bow and making the stern go up – The bow will act as a pivot while the waves hit the stern and make your kayak face the ocean again.
 When this happens, you can swiftly reposition yourself at the back of the cockpit, and paddle out to the ocean, and start the motor, if you have one.

 The reason why you want to do it from the cockpit’s rear is that it would make it easier for you to go over the incoming waves instead of having to go through them.